 Visit our Taos Events page to see the best things taking place during your vacation.

-Top Taos attractions and activitiesOur luxury inn puts you in the prime location to enjoy outdoor Taos activities including skiing, hiking, horseback riding, rafting, fishing and more.
+Top Taos attractions and activitiesOur lodging in Taos, NM puts you in the prime location to enjoy outdoor Taos activities including skiing, hiking, horseback riding, rafting, fishing and more.
 Whether you love the thrill of white water or the serenity of a mountain hike, Taos and Northern New Mexico won't disappoint.

 Check out top recreational attractions and outfitters on our Outdoor Activities page here.